petchu99/bookish-waddle/docs/source/index.rst

 Welcome to SamePHY documentation!
 ===================================
-Walking you through on ALL ABOUT THE SamePHY BOARD and how to use SamePHY seamlessly.
+Walking you through on ALL ABOUT THE SamePHY BOARD and how to use SamePHY seamlessly

 .. image:: images/SamePHY_MUSK.png
    :width: 400pt